 The Lipster is an incredibly realistic shallow water jointed crankbait.
-3D scanned from a real roach the realism in this lure is hard to beat when it comes to hard baits.
-Designed for a stop and go retrieve, it’s perfect for pike, because pike have a tendency to follow, and at times a sudden pause is all that is needed to cause a big pike to strike.
+3D scanned from a real roach the realism in this fishing lure is hard to beat when it comes to hard baits.
+Designed for a stop and go retrieve, it’s perfect for northern pike fishing, because northern pike have a tendency to follow, and at times a sudden pause is all that is needed to cause a big northern pike to strike.
 This bait is great for trolling as well, and has a deadly roll and side flash even at incredibly slow speeds.
 Available in 13 cm and 18.2 centimeters, you have two sizes to choose from as well as 5 amazingly well done color patterns.

 No pike lure list would be complete if it didn’t have a paddle tail swimbait on it.
-The Swimmin’ dawg is our pick for the best paddle tail swimbait for catch pike.
-The Swimmin’ Dawg’s front hook sits further forward than other swimbaits on the market, the reason for this is simple, lures like swimbaits are incredibly realistic and trigger some explosive strikes, with fish like pike and muskies preferring to strike it at the head of the bait to kill it.
+The Swimmin’ dawg is our pick for the best paddle tail swimbait for northern pike fishing.
+The Swimmin’ Dawg’s front hook sits further forward than other swimbaits on the market, the reason for this is simple, fishing lures like swimbaits are incredibly realistic and trigger some explosive strikes, with fish like northern pike and muskies preferring to strike it at the head of the bait to kill it.

 The Phantom is one of the best glide baits on the market today.
 It has an amazing gliding action that’s easy to work by giving your rod soft taps in a downward direction while reeling in the slack, making the lure look like a darting baitfish with its “walk the dog” action.
 It also features a soft plastic curly tail, giving it an added tease to following pike, and flutters in color on the pause and sink.
 The phantom comes in multiple sizes from 4” 6” to 7.5” in length and 20 different color patterns to choose from.

-Pike fishing is relatively easy to learn and be proficient at for fishermen, and can be an absolute blast with some incredible action and powerful strikes.
+Northern pike fishing is relatively easy to learn and be proficient at for fishermen, and can be an absolute blast with some incredible action and powerful strikes.
 Pike are predators and are extremely opportunistic, eating everything from dead bait rigs through the ice to topwater baits in shallow water, to deep diving crankbaits suspended over incredibly deep water.
-These reasons are why pike are popular to fish for in the areas they are found, and you can use the same lures you use for other species, like bass or musky.
+These reasons are why pike fishing is so popular in the areas they are found, and you can use the same lures you use for other species, like bass or musky.

-Pike are naturally found in the northern reaches of the United States due to being a cool water fish, and all throughout Canada all the way up into Alaska.
-Likewise Pike are also found in Europe as well, where they typically grow to larger sizes than pike in most areas of the United States with the exception of Alaska.
+Northern pike are naturally found in the northern reaches of the United States due to being a cool water fish, and all throughout Canada all the way up into Alaska.
+Likewise, northern pike are also found in Europe as well, where they typically grow to larger sizes than pike in most areas of the United States with the exception of Alaska.
 From the U.K. to Germany, Sweden, Italy and all the way east in Siberia.
-The places for pike are numerous and there’s a pretty good chance if you’re close to these areas, you’re close to a pike.
-If you are UK based pike fisher, check out the Pike Zander site for some great articles and this page for some great info on fishing in the Norfolk Broads region.
+The places for pike fishing are numerous and there’s a pretty good chance if you’re close to these areas, you’re close to a pike.
+If you are pike fishing in the UK, check out the Pike Zander site for some great articles and this page for some great info on fishing in the Norfolk Broads region.
 For Europeans, Dutch guide Michael Stalenhoef’s site for some pics and video.
 Pike are related to muskie, it’s no surprise you see some crossover between the lures on this list and those in our best muskie lures article.